 Drink in the shades of summer at Wordsworth House

-The award-winning riverside garden that sparked Wordsworth’s love of nature and helped turn him into one of the world’s favourite poets is filled with glorious colours and scents.
+The riverside garden that sparked William Wordsworth’s love of nature and helped turn him into one of the world’s favourite poets is filled with the colours and scents of early summer.

-Visitors can ‘wander lonely as a cloud’ among centuries-old varieties of flowers and herbs, then stroll along the terrace, where William and his sister Dorothy loved to play, and listen to the Derwent, his ‘fairest of all rivers’ gurgling by.
+A stroll along the terrace where William and his sister Dorothy used to play reveals the Derwent, his ‘fairest of all rivers’, gurgling by.

 Time to explore

-Why not pay us a visit and find out why the judges were so impressed?
-You can explore and enjoy the tranquillity between 11am and 5pm (last entry 4pm) any day from Saturday to Thursday until the end of October.
+Why not pay Wordsworth House and Garden a visit and find out why the judges were so impressed?
+Join Amanda for a half-hour guided tour on Tuesday 4, 11, 18 or 25 June at 11.30am, or enjoy the tranquillity between 11am and 5pm (last entry 4pm) any day from Saturday to Thursday until 3 November.